RayAnd/voysis-ios/README.md

 - Select the `Voysis.framework` for iOS.

 Adding Starscream
-- From within the Voysis directory run `carthage update --no-use-binaries --platform iOS` to download the Starscream.framework
+- From within the Voysis directory run `carthage update --no-use-binaries --platform iOS` to download the Starscream.framework.
 - Again Click on the `+` button under the "Embedded Binaries" section.
-- Click `Add Other`
+- Click `Add Other`.
-- Navigate to Voysis/Carthage/Build/iOS and click the Starscream.framework
+- Navigate to Voysis/Carthage/Build/iOS and click the Starscream.framework.

 IMPORTANT NOTE
 -------------

-As of iOS10 you will need to include `NSMicrophoneUsageDescription` in the application Info.plist
+As of iOS10 you will need to include `NSMicrophoneUsageDescription` in the application Info.plist.